adi-sastry/650_Project/README.md

 5. In Amazon EventBridge --> Rules, ensure the following rules are **endabled**: BatchNotifierRule, IngestionLoggerRule, and CreateGeoJSON.

 6. In Amazon SageMaker AI, Under "Deployments & Inference" --> Endpoints --> Create Endpoint.
 Name the Endpoint "yolov8s".
-For Enddpoint Configuration choose "yolov8-prod-config" (DO NOT PICK SERVERLESS).
+For Enddpoint Configuration choose "yolov8-prod-config".
 Press Create Endpoint and wait for a couple of minutes for the endpoint to be created.

 7. **Run main()** - Now that you have completed the steps above, you should be able to run `main()` to run the simulation!
 You will get a email to confirm your SNS subscription.
 Accept it so you can get notifications of image uploads and classifications.